 The input discharges were generated by the physically based distributed hydrological model MARINE (Roux et al., 2011; Douinot et al., 2018; Roux et al., 2020) developed at the catchment scale.
-The data used for implementing MARINE model include rainfall (source: Météo France), topography (source: IGN), soil properties (source: INRA), land use (source: CORINE Land Cover) and event discharge (source: HydroEau France (DREAL) and EDF).
+The data used for implementing the MA-RINE model include rainfall (source: Météo-France), topography (source: IGN), soil properties (source: INRA), land use (source: CORINE Land Cover), and event discharge (source: HydroEau France (DREAL) and EDF).
 The model is structured in three main modules.
-The first module separates precipitation into surface runoff and infiltration; the second represents subsurface runoff, and the last one represents surface runoff on slopes and in the drainage network.
-This last module is based on a transfer function that allows the routing of excess precipitation to the watershed outlet through the use of the kinematic wave approximation of the Barré-de-Saint-Venant equations.
-The spatial discretization of the catchment area is done using the grid resolution of the DEM.
+The first module separates precipitation into surface runoff and infiltration, the second represents subsurface runoff, and the last one represents surface runoff on hillslopes and in the drainage network.
+This last module is based on a transfer function that allows for the routing of excess precipitation to the watershed outlet through the use of the kinematic wave approximation of the Saint-Venant equations.
+The spatial discretisation of the catchment area is done using the grid resolution of the DEM.

-The MARINE model is capable of simulating flood hydrographs at any point in the drainage network which is a real advantage in order to have an accurate approximation of the inputs to the Lac des Gaves system.
-Thus, three hydrographs were extracted for the big mesh (Fig. 6, left) for the three tributaries (the Gave de Cauterets, the Gave de Gavarnie and the Gave d'Azun) and one for the smaller mesh (Fig. 6, right).
-The details about the two different meshes are presented in the following section.
-This model has been calibrated based on the available observed discharges at three stations: the Gave de Cauterets, the Gave de Gavarnie and the Gave de Pau after the confluence with the Gave d'Azun.
-Six events extracted from these observed time-series allowed calibrating the model with a good confidence.
+The MARINE model is capable of simulating flood hydrographs at any point in the drainage network, which is a real advantage in the accurate approximation of the inputs to the Lac des Gaves system.
+Thus, three hydrographs were extracted for the big mesh (Fig. 6, left) for the three tributaries (the Gave de Cauterets, the Gave de Gavarnie, and the Gave d'Azun) and one was extracted for the smaller mesh (Fig. 6, right).
+The details about the two different meshes used for 2D hydromorphological simulations are presented in the following section.
+The MARINE model has been calibrated based on the available observed discharges at three stations: the Gave de Cauterets, the Gave de Gavarnie, and the Gave de Pau after the confluence with the Gave d'Azun.
+Six events extracted from these observed time series allowed for calibrating the model with good confidence.